 The Double-Barreled Cannon was the brainchild of Dr. John Gilleland, a dentist from Jackson County, Ga., and a member of Mitchell’s Thunderbolts.
 Built in 1862 at the Athens Foundry and Machine Works, the Double-Barreled Cannon is today little more than a bookmark in history and a rather unique relic.
 The cannon was designed to fire two cannonballs connected by a chain so as to “mow down the enemy somewhat as a scythe cuts wheat.”
 According one account, the cannon was tested on a site along Newton Bridge Road, but since the two barrels did not have the same range, the chain broke in mid-air.
 According to some sources, one of the cannon balls killed a cow in a field nearby.
 According to a number of sources, including books and newspaper accounts, the cannon was not used in battle.
 But, according to a Confederate Veteran article, the cannon was used during a skirmish, but not as originally designed.

-El Tiradito is a popular shrine in the Old Barrio section of Tucson, Ariz.
-The shrine is said to be the only Catholic shrine in the country that is “dedicated to a sinner buried in unconsecrated ground.”
-According to one version of the legend, the shrine is dedicated to Juan Oliveras, an 18-year-old ranch hand who apparently had an affair with his mother-in-law.
-His father-in-law apparently later killed Oliveras.
-The original shrine dates to 1870, but the current version was apparently built in the 1920s.
-The shrine was listed on the National Register of Historic Places in 1971.
+El Tiradito is a famous shrine in the Old Barrio section of Tucson.
+The memorial is said to be the only Catholic shrine in the country “dedicated to a sinner buried in unconsecrated ground.”
+According to one version of the legend, the monument honors Juan Oliveras, an 18-year-old ranch hand who had an affair with his mother-in-law.
+His father-in-law subsequently killed Oliveras.
+The original shrine dates to 1870, but the current version dates to 1920s.
+The shrine is said to exemplify Sonoran Catholicism, a blending of Catholic doctrine with local customs.
+The National Register of Historic Places added it to its list in 1971.

 Since first unveiled in March 1980, the Georgia Guidestones have confounded and intrigued tourists.
 An anonymous benefactor, using the name R.C.
 Christian, showed up in Elbert County in 1979 to build the monument.
 According to sources, Christian was working on behalf of an anonymous group.
 The 19-foot-tall monument, comprised of six granite stones, sits along Georgia Highway 77 on one of the highest tracts of land in Elbert County.
 The monument, known as “America’s Stonehenge,” was built using granite from Elbertson, the “Granite Capital of the World.”